Michael has come to rescue Tahlia with Father Klignen hidden in the shadows.

 “We have dye; do we not?”
-The Trader turned to his assistant and pulled his face into the light.
+The Trader turned to his assistant, pulling the assistant's face into his foul breath.
 Sweat beaded the little man’s forehead as he nodded in compliance.
-“Good.”
-The Trader shoved the little man back into the shadows and leaned his elbows into the table in front of Michael.
+“Good,” the Trader said as he released his assistant, shoving him into the darkness to retrieve the items.
+Then the Trader leaned his elbows onto the table in front of Michael.
 “I want to see the dance.
 Now!”

 When the monster loosened his grip, Tahlia swung her leg half-circle, kicking him in the groin, “You damn Oaf!”
 Any normal man would have winced in pain and waded into a knot on the ground, but this mammoth only crossed his arms and waited for his master’s command.

 Centered in the circle of Thrones, deep inside the curtain of darkness, a spark of light emerged out of emptiness.
 Flashes of light enlarged into a shimmering column, erupting into a brilliant doorway, stretching to the top of the cargo bay.
 The illumination revealed the immensity of the cargo bay as the light spread across the ceiling.
 Subsequently, the luminance dwindled into a transport column.
-A hand reached out of the center of the column followed by a hulking humanoid.
-A radiating spray of colored light distorted the being's face.
+A hand reached out of the center of the column followed by a hulking humanoid with a radiating spray of colored light emanating from his collar, distorting the features of his face.

 A deep growl drew into rolling sputters and grunts.
-The creature stepped from the light, turning toward Michael, pointing.
-More grunts issued and one of the Traders slowly trudged into the column, where the two conferred.
+The creature stepped out of the column of light and turned toward Michael, pointing.
+More grunts issued and one of the Traders slowly trudged through the darkness to where he conferred with the creature.
 They communicated, then the Trader screamed, “The woman and the one with mermaids in his dreams.
 Package them for transport!”

-Michael turned to Tahlia, “I don’t know—guess it’s time for plan B. You make up your part ‘cause I don't have time to explain.”
+Michael turned to Tahlia, “I don’t know?
+I guess it’s time for plan B. You make up your part ‘cause I don't have time to explain.”
 Michael drew a weapon from the table and began to fire rapid bursts around the cargo bay.
-Michael created a cover with mayhem.
+Michael created a cover out of mayhem.

 Tahlia looked at the behemoth and smiled.
 “Say, you’re not such a bad guy.
 You don’t want trouble; do you?”
-As soon as her last word cleared her lips, Michael shot the giant in the forehead.
+As soon as those last words cleared her lips, one of Michael's shots struck the giant in the forehead.
 He toppled, pulling Tahlia across the table.
-She lay choking until another hand reached out of the shadows, grabbed the chain, and broke her free.
+She laid next to the toppled giant choking until another hand reached out of the shadows, grabbed the chain, and broke her free.

 “Father, Klignen!”
 She gasped.